efc-robot/MR-COGraphs/README.md

 ### Real-world Environment
 We utilize iPhones (need 12 pro or higher) as the sensor in our framework in two ways.

-One way is to collect data and the transform it into rosbag files, which is in script_offline.py.
+One way is to collect data and transform it into rosbag files shown in script_rosbag.py.

-Another way is to continously transform RGB-D and pose information into ROS messages so that they can be published to corrosponding ROS topics.
+Another way is to continuously transform RGB-D and pose information into ROS messages so that they can be published to corresponding ROS topics.
 This way allows for our online COGraph construction.
+Codes are in script_rostopic.py.

 The following rosbag files are collected using our real-world environment (9m × 9m in size with 3 rooms):
 * Single-robot: [download](https://cloud.tsinghua.edu.cn/f/aaa58ad3a9dd4257933c/)